Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 [//]: # (title: Coroutines and channels − tutorial)

+> We plan to revise this tutorial.
+For an up-to-date guide to getting started with coroutines, see [Coroutines basics](coroutines-basics.md).
+>
+{style="note"}

 In this tutorial, you'll learn how to use coroutines in IntelliJ IDEA to perform network requests without blocking the underlying thread or callbacks.